 Error: Gaussian noise applied to the predictor with SD uniformly spread between 0.33 and 6.66 (with 1000 different values).

 We generated a dataset for each combination of these characteristics, resulting in a total of 2 * 2 * 9 * 1000 = 36000 Bayesian and frequentist models.
-The code used for generation is avaible here (please note that it takes usually several days/weeks to complete).
+The code used for generation is available here (please note that it takes usually several days/weeks to complete).

 Results